SovanCSE/crieket_tournament/README.md

 # crieket_tournament
-Django web application on implementation of CURD operation for track cricket tournament information
+Django web application on implementation of CURD operation for tracking cricket tournament information